rishabh-ink/hologram-doc-snippet/README.md

-# Hologram Doc Block Sublime Snippet
+# Hologram Doc Block Snippet
 > A short snippet for adding a Hologram documentation comment block in Sublime Text.

 ## Installation